World line: As a method of describing events

 A one-dimensional line or curve can be represented by the coordinates as a function of one parameter.
 Each value of the parameter corresponds to a point in spacetime and varying the parameter traces out a line.
 So in mathematical terms a curve is defined by four coordinate functions $x^a(\tau),\; a=0,1,2,3$ (where $x^{0}$ usually denotes the time coordinate) depending on one parameter $\tau$.
 A coordinate grid in spacetime is the set of curves one obtains if three out of four coordinate functions are set to a constant.

 Sometimes, the term world line is used informally for any curve in spacetime.
 This terminology causes confusions.
-More properly, a world line is a curve in spacetime that traces out the (time) history of a particle, observer or small object.
+More properly, a "world line" is a curve in spacetime that traces out the (time) history of a particle, observer or small object.
 One usually uses the proper time of an object or an observer as the curve parameter $\tau$ along the world line.

 Trivial examples of spacetime curves

-Three different world lines representing travel at different constant four-velocities. t is time and x distance.
+Two worldlines t and t' determine frames of reference S and S' where events simultaneous with the origin lie on x or x' respectively.
+Line γ is light.

 A curve that consists of a horizontal line segment (a line at constant coordinate time), may represent a rod in spacetime and would not be a world line in the proper sense.
 The parameter simply traces the length of the rod.

 A line at constant space coordinate (a vertical line using the convention adopted above) may represent a particle at rest (or a stationary observer).
 A tilted line represents a particle with a constant coordinate speed (constant change in space coordinate with increasing time coordinate).
 The more the line is tilted from the vertical, the larger the speed.

 Two world lines that start out separately and then intersect, signify a collision or "encounter".
 Two world lines starting at the same event in spacetime, each following its own path afterwards, may represent e.g. the decay of a particle into two others or the emission of one particle by another.

 World lines of a particle and an observer may be interconnected with the world line of a photon (the path of light) and form a diagram depicting the emission of a photon by a particle that is subsequently observed by the observer (or absorbed by another particle).